openstack/security-doc/security-guide-rst/source/instance-management/case-studies.rst

 cannot share their images.
 This helps prevent a user from sharing a malicious image, which could negatively impact the security of other users in the cloud.

+For migrations, Bob wants to enable secure instance migrations in order to support rolling upgrades with minimal user downtime.
+Bob ensures that all migrations occur on an isolated VLAN.
+He plans to defer implementing encrypted migrations until this is better supported in ``nova`` client tools.
+As a result, he makes a note to track this carefully and switch to encrypted migrations as soon as possible.